nimamasoumi/VTK_DICOM_Repertoire/README.md

 ## Remarks ##

 I am expanding my VTK and DICOM knowledge everyday.
 I create codes to showcase the concept in a comprehensible example.
-Following is the list of topics that I generated the exmaple codes:
+Following is the list of topics that I generated the exmaple codes using VTK:

-1. Read the DICOM files using VTK
+1. Read the DICOM files
-2. Graphically show the DICOM files using VTK
+2. Graphically show the DICOM files
+3. Import a DICOM directory with several image slices
+4. Show different slices, zoom, and pan the images
+5. Display multiple viewports